HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 1978 - The Elliott House, aka Design House, Reston VA.
 Unbuilt.

-1979 - aka Sand Castle.
-Jacobsen built a large sandcastle on the grounds of the AIA Headquarters in Washington DC.
+1979 - The Sand Castle, Washington DC.
+Jacobsen built a large sandcastle on the grounds of the AIA Headquarters.
 Featured in Architectural Record, May 1979; New York Times, 4/4/70.

-1979 - The Dixon Residence, Long Lake MN.
+1979 - The Dixon Residence, 3250 Fox Street, Wayzata/Long Lake MN.
 20 acres, 3000sf.
 Featured in Architectural Record Houses of 1979.
 Built by McNulty; structural engineer, Kraas and Mok.
 Photos by Robert Lautman.
 Featured in the Washington Post, 5/26/79.
-Status unknown.
+Sold in 2004 to Mallory Mullins and Martin Lueck.

 Around 1979 - The Jackie Onassis House, aka Red Gate Farm, Martha's Vineyard MA.
 340 acres.
 Mostly sold in 2020 to the Martha's Vineyard Land Bank Commission and the Sheriff's Meadow Foundation.
 It was known as the Squibnocket Pond Reservation and at some point open to the public.
 The Kennedy family kept 95 acres at the property, including this house.

-1980 - The Donald Johnson House, aka House in Kentucky, approximately 1350 Bryan Station Road, Lexington KY Photos by Robert Lautman.
+1980 - The Donald Johnson House, aka House in Kentucky, 1315 Castle Rock Way, Lexington KY.
+Photos by Robert Lautman.
 Featured in Architectural Digest.
-Has been sold.
-Status unknown.
+Sold to Helga Duffy, Redbob Farms.

 1980 - The Challinor House, Southport/Fairfield CT.
 Status unknown.